SameerDoshi/AzureContainerSamples/AzureContainerInstance/README.md

 $ACR_User="FunctionApp120200208051912"
 $ACR_Password="<replace>"
 az container create --name aci-demo --resource-group $RES_GROUP --image $image --registry-login-server $ACR_LOGIN_SERVER --registry-username $ACR_User --registry-password $ACR_Password --dns-name-label sam33rsamp13-M --query ipAddress.fqdn --ports 80 8080

+Note: This code is provided as-is without warranty and is not supported.
+This is meant as samles only.
+Do not use this code in production.